Pale-Crusader/learning-journal/README.md

 # Welcome to my attempt to Learn to Code

 My name is Matthew Stewart.
 This first is my page created in CodeFellows 102 class.
 It is about the growth mindset as that is the core to success in this program.
-I was in a rush to get into a github account so I openned the one I use for my Minecraft Character, which is the username and picture, if you're curious.
+I was in a rush to get into a github account so I opened the one I use for my [Minecraft Character](https://github.com/Pale-Crusader), which is the username and picture, if you're curious.

 These are the note I wrote about Growth Mindset while listening during class: